Why Can't We Shake Religion?

 And now there's the more subtle aspect to religion and the more mysterious yet equally as fundamental to our apparent human composition: faith.

-The reality is, after all our striving, we still remain clueless as to where we came from, what we are, and where we're going after we shed this mortal coil.
+The reality is, after all our striving, we remain clueless as to where we came from, what we are, and where we're going after we shed this mortal coil.

 Science has shown us realities that women were burned at the stake just a few hundred years ago.
 Quantum physics describes a world teeming with pure potentiality, where consciousness augments its reality, yet we still know nothing about what's going on here.
 We like to wrap it up in a nice Big Bang, but any halfwit can see that trying to use mind to create a distinctive 'point' of origin is childishly absurd.
 Here, the Tao Te Ching offers us a more intelligent yet uncomfortably, inexorably intangible solution: It is hidden but always present.
 I don't know who gave birth to it; it is older than god.